Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter13.md

 <div id= "Manual"></div>
 # Condiments Manual
-In this chapter we want to explain how you should set up **Condiments**.
+In this chapter we want to explain how you should set up **Condiment Screens**.
 First, let us explain what condiments are in the inzzii app with an example.
-You have an article called steak, when you sell it you want the app to always show some options and or questions like;
+You have an article called steak, when you sell it you want the app to always show some screens with options and or questions like;
 - a choice in-between different sauces => pepper sauce, garlic sauce or barbeque sauce.
 - how the steak should be prepared => rare, medium or done.
 - with fries or without fries.
 - extra mayonnaise, extra salad or an extra sauce.

-All these kind of questions/options you can add to an article with the help of condiments.
+All these kind of questions/options you can add to an article with the help of **Condiment Sreens**.
 In two previous manuals we have explained [How to add Modifiers](../docs/Chapter5.md) and [How to add Supplements](../docs/Chapter14.md).
 One or both of these two steps are required to create condiments.

 <div id= "Screen"></div>